 Further, it's crucial that you practice self-care and work to be kind to yourself.
 Supporting someone in recovery can be difficult and emotionally tiring at times.
 Work to ensure that you have support in place for yourself, as you cannot effectively help your child if you are not taking care of yourself.

-As an eating disorder therapist and recovery coach, I’ve had the privilege to talk to many parents whose lives have been greatly impacted by their daughter’s eating disorders.
+As an eating disorder therapist in private practice, I’ve had the privilege to talk to many parents whose lives have been greatly impacted by their daughter’s eating disorders.
 I am always amazed by the vast love, support, and courage that they demonstrate in walking by their daughter’s side as she works on her recovery, each day.

-To the parents whose children are struggling with eating disorders-the ones who do everything in their power to help and support them in their recovery.
+To the moms and dads whose children are struggling with eating disorders-the ones who do everything in their power to help and support them in their recovery.
 I cannot begin to say how much you inspire me.
 Even if things feel tough right now, know that full recovery is possible.

-With access to evidence-based treatment and support, people with eating disorders can recover and have productive and meaningful lives.
+With access to treatment and support, people with eating disorders can recover and have productive and meaningful lives.
+There is hope.

-Jennifer Rollin, MSW, LCSW-C: is a therapist in Rockville, Maryland, specializing in helping adolescents and adults struggling with eating disorders, body image issues, anxiety, and survivors of trauma.
-Jennifer offers eating disorder recovery coaching via phone/Skype.
-Connect with Jennifer through her website at www.jenniferrollin.com
+Jennifer Rollin, MSW, LCSW-C: is an eating disorder therapist in private practice in Rockville, Maryland.
+Jennifer specializes in helping teens and adults struggling with anorexia, binge eating disorder, and bulimia, and body image issues.
+Jennifer provides eating disorder therapy in Rockville, MD.
+Jennifer offers eating disorder recovery coaching via phone to people worldwide.
+Connect with Jennifer through her website: www.jenniferrollin.com

 I'm an eating disorder therapist in private practice in Rockville, MD.